OnCrew vs in-house receptionist

 AI greets and qualifies the caller

-OnCrew opens with your script, asks intake questions you defined (trade-specific, like is the system off entirely or just running poorly), and captures caller name, address, and problem.
+OnCrew opens with your script, asks configured contractor-intake questions, and captures caller name, address, and problem.

 - 3

-OnCrew flags emergencies you defined like gas smell, no heat in winter, active leak, sparking outlet, storm-damaged roof.
+OnCrew flags urgent call types you define, such as gas smell, no heat in winter, active leak, sparking outlet, or storm-damaged roof.
 Routine calls go into your follow-up queue.
-Urgent calls go straight to your on-call alert channel.
+Urgent calls send a configured team handoff.

 - 4